cue-lang/cuelang.org/hugo/content/en/examples/shortcodes/info/index.md

 weight: 26
 ---

-There are a couple of shortcodes you can use inorder to highlight a piece of content.
+There are a couple of shortcodes you can use in order to highlight a piece of content.

 ## Info